kswoo97/hyprec/README.md

    ...
 ```

-## Reproduction of Reciprocity and Generation
+## Reproducing Reciprocity and Generation

 To obtain the results of reciprocity computation and generation, you may use main_reciprocity.py